 Why the Subordination Solution is Meant to Fail

-Nowhere among the following could we locate the democratic defect in the structural dependence on capital: the norms for capitalist firms, the design of electoral institutions, the epistemic pitfalls of voters, or their political vices and duties under injustice.
-Even as electoral institutions function impeccably and citizens conscientiously form their political judgment, the political process is constrained by the power of capitalist firms from the early stage of formation of political judgments.
+Nowhere among the following options could we locate the democratic defect inherent the structural dependence on capital: the appropriate norms for capitalist firms, the design of electoral institutions, the epistemic challenges facing voters, or their political vices and duties under conditions of injustice.
+Even when electoral institutions function impeccably and citizens form their political judgments conscientiously, the political process is constrained by the power of capitalist firms from the early stage of the formation of those political judgments.

 Once we see how deep the constraint cuts, we find the subordination solution unequipped to explain the democratic defect at issue.
 To be sure, it may capture the additional wrong committed by capitalist firms when they effectively undermine already-publicly-chosen-and-announced democratic aims.
-However, the subordination solution fails to offer a principled explanation as to the nature of democratic defect.
+However, the subordination solution fails to offer a principled explanation as to the nature of the democratic defect.
 In fact, once we see the constraint on will formation, the subordination solution almost appears unintelligible: to what should capitalist firms subordinate themselves?
 There is no democratic will with a fixed content, but only decision-making processes.
 But what does it mean for firms to subordinate themselves to decision-making processes?
 Christiano’s version of the subordination solution maintains intelligibility because it takes the democratic will (“democratic aims”) as given and then demands capitalist to serve this given will.
 Once we relax the assumption that the democratic will is already given, then we can hardly make sense of the subordination solution.

 This unintelligibility points towards a deeper problem of the subordination solution: it presupposes an implausible idea of democratic decision-making.
-Recall that the point of the subordination solution is to resolve the complaint that capitalist firms exercise problematic power over politics, assuring citizens that capitalist firms have “adequate respect for the democratic process.”
+Recall that the point of the subordination solution is to resolve the complaint that capitalist firms exercise problematic power over politics, assuring citizens that capitalist firms will have “adequate respect for the democratic process.”
 For the subordination solution to achieve this purpose, it is not enough that capitalist firms serve the given democratic will.
-The democratic will must be independent of or “free” from the power of capitalist firms.
+The democratic will must be independent of or “free” from the problematic power of capitalist firms.
 Consider an analogy of a master-slave relationship.
 Suppose the slave manages the living environment of the master—which news he hears, which cuisine he tries, which luxuries he comes across—and thereby has the power to constrain what the master comes to want.
-In this relationship, even if the slave dutifully obeyed all the formed-and-expressed wishes of the master, this obedience would fail to resolve the worry that the master’s sovereignty over the slave is deeply compromised.
-For the relationship to be genuinely one of a sovereign and a subordinate, the process by which the master’s wishes are formed must be independent of the slave’s power.
+In this relationship, even if the slave dutifully obeyed all the formed-and-expressed wishes of the master, this obedience would fail to unseat the judgment that the master’s sovereignty over the slave is deeply compromised.
+For the relationship to be genuinely one of a sovereign and subordinate, the process by which the master’s wishes are formed must be independent of the slave’s power.
 In a similar manner, for the subordination solution to resolve the worry that the power of capitalist firms compromises the sovereignty of the democratic decision-making process, the process itself must maintain independence from their power.